mtimkovich/rl-replay-renamer/README.md

 ## Install

-Download a binary for your platform from [releases](https://github.com/mtimkovich/rl-replay-renamer/releases) (TBD).
+Download a binary for your platform from [releases](https://github.com/mtimkovich/rl-replay-renamer/releases/latest).

 ## Usage